HL7/hl7.github.io/README.md

 ## Contributing

-This repository and the hl7.github.io website is maintained by [David Otasek](https://github.com/dotasek/) on behalf of the FHIR community.
+This repository and the hl7.github.io website is maintained by [David Otasek](https://github.com/dotasek/) and [Mark Iantorno](https://github.com/markiantorno) on behalf of the FHIR community.